bw-math/bw-math/source/assignments/projects/01_GRAPHING_I.rst

 c.
 Compare and contrast the distribution of *eletric vehicle* **Makes** with the distribution of **Electric Vehicle Types**.

 	i.
-What does the *conditional distribution* of the **Electric Vehicle Type** for each of the five **Makes** considered tell you about the popularity of fully eletric versus hybrid cars?
+What does the *conditional distribution* of the **Electric Vehicle Type** for each of the five **Makes** considered tell you about the popularity of fully electric versus hybrid cars?

 	ii.
-What does the *conditional distribution* of the **Make** for each **Eletric Vehicle Type** tell you about the manufacturers of *electric vehicles*?
+What does the *conditional distribution* of the **Make** for each **Electric Vehicle Type** tell you about the manufacturers of *electric vehicles*?
 Which manufacturers are more likely to produce fully electric cars versus hybrid cars and visa versa?

 Stacked
 -------